danielgauthier4/CMSC461-Bigfoot/database/README.md

 ## Building the backend

-Building the Java backend will create your database tables for you automatically.
+**Important: Building the Java backend will create your database tables for you automatically.**

 Follow the instructions in the application [README.md](../application/README.md) file.